 The @ matches <null> ("ROBERT" is a valid match); it matches one character ("ROBERTA" is a valid match); it matches multiple characters ("ROBERT M. GREEN" and "The ROBERT E. LEE" are valid matches).

-Means Number (in Patterns) or Prompt Character for the Edit Command is used in patterns to match a single numeric character:
+Means Number (in Patterns)

+is used in patterns to match a single numeric character:

 >if type=="REC##" {look for "REC" followed by 2 digits}